larspontoppidan/clipboard-files/README.md

 ## Thanks to

-The user `woodenshoe-wi` in this thread: http://murga-linux.com/puppy/viewtopic.php?t=111880&start=15 for writing the clipboard interfacing code the script was based on.
+- The user `woodenshoe-wi` in this thread: http://murga-linux.com/puppy/viewtopic.php?t=111880&start=15 for writing the original clipboard interfacing code